-MMU had an existing relationship with Greater Manchester Police (GMP), developed through previously commissioned projects on data science and violence reduction.
-MMU had previously established a two-tier ISA with GMP.
+Manchester Metropolitan University (MMU) had an existing relationship with GMP, developed through previous commissioned projects on data science and violence reduction.
+MMU had previously established a 2-tier Information Sharing Agreement (ISA) with GMP.
 There was an overarching agreement and individual schedules for specific datasets and projects.
-MMU used this ISA and developed a new schedule which was specific to this project.
-There was already an established secure data infrastructure (IT, servers, research areas and protocols), and GMP were providing data.
+MMU used this ISA and developed a new schedule which was specific for this project.
+There was already an established secure data infrastructure (IT, servers, research areas and protocols) and GMP were providing data.

-GMP received Violence Reduction funding from the HO to continue hotspot policing.
-A condition of this funding was undertaking an RCT to enhance the broader evidence base for hotspot policing in the UK.
+Greater Manchester Police (GMP) received Violence Reduction GRIP funding by the Home Office to continue hotspot policing.
+A condition of this funding was to undertake a randomised control trial (RCT) to enhance the broader evidence base of hotspot policing in the UK.
 There were limited trials completed in the UK, and most of the evidence was from the United States (Braga et al., 2019).

-Two datasets, covering a three-year period, were provided for this evaluation: the first was an individual crime (event) dataset, which included the date and time of the offence, the type of offence and the location of the crime (i.e. x-y coordinates).
-The second dataset was individual calls for service to the police (incidents).
-Again, these data included the date and time and the type and location of the incident.
+Two datasets covering a three-year period, were provided for this evaluation: the first was individual crime (event) dataset which included the date and time of the offence, the type of offence, and the location of the crime (i.e., XY coordinates).
+The second dataset were individual calls for service to the police (Incidents).
+Again, these data included the date and time, the type and location of the incident.
 Four variables were constructed from these data.
 All crime events were used as All Crimes.
-A subset of these were identified as Violent Crimes, utilising the HO counting rules and the crime tree.
+A sub-set of these were identified as Violent Crimes, utilising the Home Office counting rules and crime-tree.
 For incidents, all calls for service were used as All Incidents.
 Those incidents initially coded as Violence were used as Violent Incidents.
-Using the x-y coordinates, the four datasets were mapped using a GIS to identify and examine hotspots across Greater Manchester.
+Using the XY coordinates, the four datasets were mapped using a Geographical Information System (GIS) to identify and examine hotspots across Greater Manchester.

-To undertake the RCT, areas with chronic hotspots over three years were identified.
-A mapping exercise was utilised to identify hotspot areas using point-level data for both incidents (calls for service) and crimes.
-The focus of this phase of funding and this RCT would be on residential neighbourhoods; therefore, town/city centres were excluded.
+To undertake the randomised control trial, areas with chronic hotspots over three-years were identified.
+A mapping exercise was utilised to identify hotspot areas using point level data for both incidents (calls for service) and crimes.
+The focus of this phase of funding and this RCT would be on residential neighbourhoods, therefore town / city centres were excluded.
 A 150-metre grid geography was created across Greater Manchester in a GIS.
-The crime/incident event points were allocated to each of these areas.
+The crime / incident event points were allocated to each of these areas.
 These 150-metre grids were used to identify chronic hotspot areas in residential settings.
-For the construction of potential intervention areas, researchers identified three adjacent 150-metre grid cells with high counts.
+For the construction of 'potential' intervention areas, researchers identified three adjacent 150-metre grid cells which had high counts.

 This process was repeated across Greater Manchester until approximately 80 locations were identified.
-These areas were subsequently sense-checked by police officers to understand the feasibility of using an area in this intervention.
-For example, if a school was the epicentre of one of these geographical areas, it was excluded and not used, i.e. the focus on purely residential areas.
-Eventually, through this process, 60 areas were identified.
+These areas were subsequently sense-checked by police officers to understand feasibility of using an area in this intervention.
+For example, if a school was the epicentre of one of these geographical areas, it was excluded and not used, i.e., the focus on purely residential areas.
+Eventually through this process, 60 areas were identified.
 These areas were then randomly allocated into control and intervention areas.
-They were subsequently clustered into three geographical groups for operational allocation.
-These were sensible groups which could be used as a patrol pattern to which managing officers could deploy resources dedicated to the intervention.
+They were subsequently clustered into three 'geographical' groups for operational allocation.
+These were sensible groups, which could be used as a patrol pattern, which managing officers could deploy resources dedicated to the intervention.